“What is unschooling?” That’s one of the top questions people ask me about our family’s travel lifestyle and homeschooling style.

 Unschooling is the natural way to learn.

 As with any philosophy or approach, there is an unschooling spectrum.
 There are families who identify generically as “unschoolers,” others as “radical unschoolers,” and still others as “subject-by-subject unschoolers.”
 Regardless of the name they use to describe their approach, these families subscribe to the idea of natural learning.
+You can learn more about different types of homeschooling philosophies here and in these must reads.

 Natural learning, also sometimes referred to as experiential learning, independent learning, or hands-off education, can take many forms.
 Sometimes parents are completely hands-off, allowing a child to direct every aspect of his/her learning.
 Some parents are more actively involved in shaping the child’s education, but let the child steer learning as much as possible.